VictoriusSecret/AI-Gatekeeper/README.md

 | 10 | Recommendation generation |
 | 11 | Full report with PDF export |

+## How this was built
+This app was vibecoded — meaning the implementation was built with AI assistance.
+However, the core logic of the application lives in the prompt files in /prompts, and those were researched, designed, and written by me.
+The prompts define how the app thinks, what questions it asks, how it evaluates problems, and how it generates recommendations.
+If you're curious about AI-assisted product development, this project is a practical example of separating "what the AI does" from "how a human directs it."

 ## Notes

 - Session state is stored in `localStorage` under `gatekeeper_session`